 Implementation Target: Establish a standing interdepartmental working group between DOH, the Planning and Building Department, and the Environmental Health Department to delegate roles and responsibilities for response to complaints or inquiries from mobile home park residents and park owners/operators, and to maintain ongoing communication on mobile home park issues.
 Create an online complaint reporting system for park residents, a system for park owners/operators, and automate delegation of complaints to the appropriate responsible department and partner agencies to the extent possible.

-Lead: Department of Housing / Planning and Building Department complaint/inquiry portals for park residents and owners/operators will occur in 2024-2025, with portals operational by September 2025.
+Timeframe: Interdepartmental working group establishment will occur in 2023-2024, with workgroup established by June 2024.
+Creation of online complaint/inquiry portals for park residents and owners/operators will occur in 2024-2025, with portals operational by September 2025.